grafana/grafana-operator/docs/docs/api.md

-The most recent observed state of a Grafana resource
+GrafanaSilenceStatus defines the observed state of GrafanaSilence

 <table>
     <thead>